Environmental issues in Iran: Natural disasters

 Iran experiences periodic droughts, floods, dust storms, sandstorms and earthquakes along western border and in the northeast.

 Soil erosion

-Iran ranked worst in the world for soil erosion in 2011.
+Iran ranked worst in the world for soil erosion in 2011, with reports from 2017 indicating that the erosion rate in the country is 2.5 times the world average.

 Waste

 An estimated 50,000 tons of trash is produced in the country every day of which something between 70 and 80 percent is disposed of hygienically but the rest is not.
 Iran produces over 8 million tons of hazardous waste annually (2016).

 Water

 Industrial and urban wastewater runoff has contaminated rivers, coastal and underground waters.